|

 The small traditional houses

-of Marvão, a medieval town with walls dating from the thirteenth
+of Marvao, a medieval town with walls dating from the thirteenth century,

-century, seem to squeeze the narrow little streets that wind between them.
+seem to squeeze the narrow little streets that wind between them.
+Two of

-The two village houses that have been comfortably converted into a Pousada
+these village houses have been comfortably converted into the Pousada Marvao,

 Clara-a-Velha - The original building where today the Inn is placed